| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 decided that it would be best if he stayed home to recoup.
 I was going it alone again....

+there is usually someone around that will help out.
 Some of the Canadian borders have been a royal pain for racers but

 the one at the Thousand Islands bridge usually goes pretty smooth.
 This time, a one car

 wait and no hassles.
 The weather cleared to bright, cloudless skies, hot and humid.
+The pits were jammed with cars for a regular show plus the sprints.

 The schedule had us last for hot laps but the first feature of the night.
 Last time we